w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 {{ polkadot: DOT is an inflationary token.
 In fact, there is no maximum number of DOT.
 Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
-DOT went through [redenomination](../general/redenomination.md) in 2020 that saw the DOT token supply increase by 100 times (and price decrease accordingly to keep the same market cap).
+DOT went through [redenomination](../general/redenomination.md) in 2020 that saw the DOT token supply increase by 100 times.
 The current token supply on Polkadot is <RPC network="polkadot" path="query.balances.totalIssuance" defaultValue={12230666300429914781} filter="humanReadable"/> (Over 1.2 Billion DOT). :polkadot }}

 {{ kusama: KSM is inflationary; there is no maximum number of KSM.
 Inflation is designed to be approximately slightly over 7.5% annually, with validator rewards being a function of the amount staked